 - 3. Customer obligations.

 - 3.1 Permitted uses.
-Use of the Services under this Agreement is permitted only by (a) non-profit educational institutions that meet the criteria at https://support.google.com/a/answer/134628?hl=en or a successor URL and (b) other non-profit entities (as defined under applicable laws).
+Use of the Services under this Agreement is permitted only by (a) educational institutions that meet the criteria at https://support.google.com/a/answer/134628?hl=en or a successor URL and (b) non-profit entities (as defined under applicable laws).

 - 3.2 Compliance.
 The Customer will (a) ensure that the Customer and its End Users' use of the Services complies with the Agreement, (b) use commercially reasonable efforts to prevent and terminate any unauthorised use of, or access to, the Services and (c) promptly notify Google if the Customer becomes aware of any unauthorised use of, or access to, the Services, Account or the Customer's password.
 Google reserves the right to investigate any potential violation of the AUP by the Customer, which may include reviewing Customer Data.